Skip to contents

 Prior (standard deviation) on the initial trend of Rt.

-Prior (standard deviation) on the standard deviation of the innovations.
+Prior (standard deviation) on the baseline standard deviation of the innovations.
+See sd_base_prior_mu for details.

 Link function.
 Currently supported are inv_softplus (default) and scaled_logit.
 Both of these links are configured to behave approximately like the identity function around R=1, but become increasingly non-linear below (and in the case of scaled_logit also above) R=1.